 In order to continue with your application for Acting for Film and Television, you must complete this step in the application process.
-Applicant selection is based on academic criteria and results of these secondary requirements.
-This contains all information to prepare and submit secondary requirements for consideration.
+Applicant selection is based on academic criteria and results of these additional requirements.
+This contains all information to prepare and submit additional requirements for consideration.
 If you have any questions, please contact Admissions.

 Applicants are required to attend an audition and provide two letters of reference.
 Applicants must submit a $50 assessment fee upon registration for this admissions event.
 Please see “Registration Instructions” below.

 Applicants are required to memorize and perform two contrasting (dramatic/comedic) speeches from a contemporary play, screenplay or teleplay.